dexie/dexie-website/docs/Dexie/Dexie.on.storagemutated.md

 ### Supporting Safari 15.3 and below

-Safari 15.3 and older works fine with this event only when mutations and subscribtion are performed in windows, tabs or service workers.
+Safari 15.3 and older works fine with this event only when mutations and subscription are performed in windows, tabs or service workers.
 Dexie has built-in workarounds for Safari <= 15.3 where BroadcastChannel support is missing to support change propagation between tabs/windows and from service workers to its clients.
 However, if you are writing to a database in a Web Worker and want your live queries in the browser to react on in, you will need a custom workaround if you need it to work also for Safari 15.3 and older:

 **worker:**
 ```ts